Skip to content

 How to accurately estimate costs for a plumbing job

-Pricing is a major consideration for clients, which is why plumbers need to provide an accurate estimate on their plumbing bid.
+Pricing is a major consideration for clients, which is why you’ll need to provide an accurate estimate on their plumbing bid.

 Here are some tips to help you learn how to price a plumbing job:

-Use the scope of the plumbing job to determine how many workers you’ll need to get the job done.
-Then figure out how long you expect the job to take to determine your total number of labor hours.
+Use the job scope to determine how many workers you’ll need to dedicate to that job.
+Then, figure out how long you expect the job to take to determine your total number of labor hours.

 For example, if you need two technicians and you expect the plumbing job to take a day to complete, your total labor hours would be 16.
 (Two technicians x eight hours)